India, Russia ink pacts on construction of future power generating units of Kudankulam nuclear plant: Jaishankar | Headlines

 India and Russia on Tuesday signed ''some very important'' agreements related to the construction of the future power generating units of the Kudankulam nuclear power plant in Tamil Nadu, External Affairs Minister S Jaishankar said.

-Jaishankar, who is on a five-day visit to Russia to hold meetings with Russia's leadership, made the announcement during a community address here.
+Jaishankar, who is on a five-day visit to Russia to hold meetings with Russia's leadership, announced this during a community address here.

-''Today, we signed some very important agreements pertaining to future units of the Kudankulam nuclear power plant (NPP),'' he said.
+''Today, in my presence and that of Deputy Prime Minister (Denis) Manturov, we signed some very important agreements pertaining to the future units of the Kudankulam nuclear project,'' he said.

+The Kudankulam nuclear power plant is being built in Tamil Nadu with the technical assistance of Russia.
+The construction began in March 2002.
+Since February 2016, the first power unit of the Kudankulam NPP has been steadily operating at its design capacity of 1,000 MW.
+The plant is expected to start operating at full capacity in 2027, according to Russian state media.

 ''Collaborations are done in areas of defence, space and nuclear [energy] with countries with which you have a high degree of trust,'' he added.